msolwold/cs470_Lab2/README.md

 ## Instructions

-To run this program, open a terminal and navigate to the directory where the program Exists.
+To run this program, open a terminal and navigate to the directory where the program exists.
 After compiling main.c on a macOS system, run the program from the command line with a valid path to a text file that you wish to parse. e.g *./a.out TextFile.txt*

 ## Error Handling